bvarner/pi485/bearer/README.md

 power controll, and latched DE / RE pin driving to this very inexpensive and commonly available module.

 Unlike the standalone board this layout prioritizes compactness over ease of use for beginners.
-The traces are thinner, clearances are tighter, and in order to get jumper-controlled termination, the 120Ohm surface mount resistor has to be removed from the 485 module.
+The trace clearances are tighter and you'll need to remove five surface mount resistors from the RS485 module.
+In practice, I've found these boards are reasonably easy to produce with a laser printer hot iron transfer.

 ## PCB Layout